RECIPIENT National Storytelling Network’s 2006 ORACLE Award for the Mid-Atlantic Region (VA, WVA, MD, DE, NJ, PA, and all of New York City).

 Let me help you give the people you are responsible for; be they small or tall, the Gift of Story.

-Member National Storytelling Network; Performing Artist for Creative Arts Program (CAPS) of the Arts Council of Fairfax County; listed in Library of Virginia Approved Performers’ Directory; Two Term President of the Virginia Storytelling Alliance; Performing Member and vice-President of Voices in the Glen; member, Delaware Library Association; member, Virginia Educational Media Association; Maryland Educational Media Association and a listed artist in the Delaware Division of the Arts.
+Member National Storytelling Network; Long term Performing Artist for Creative Arts Program (CAPS) of the Arts Council of Fairfax County; listed in Library of Virginia Approved Performers’ Directory; Two Term President of the Virginia Storytelling Alliance; Performing Member and Vice-President of Voices in the Glen; member, Delaware Library Association; member, Virginia Educational Media Association; Maryland Educational Media Association and a listed artist in the Delaware Division of the Arts.
+Second Place Silver Medal in the Third Annual Virginia Liars Contest.

 (programs about 50-55 minutes)